 7. Enforcement of minimum conditions

-A minimum condition of employment may be enforced —
+A minimum condition of employment may be enforced under the IR Act section 83 —

-[(a) deleted]

-(aa) where the condition is implied in an employer-employee agreement, under section 83 of the IR Act; or
+(a) as an entitlement provision; or

-(b) where the condition is implied in an award, under Part III of the IR Act; or
+(b) if the condition is implied in an industrial instrument — as a provision of the instrument.

-(c) where the condition is implied in a contract of employment, under section 83 of the IR Act as if it were a provision of an award, industrial agreement or order other than an order made under section 32 or 66 of that Act.

-[Section 7 amended: No. 20 of 2002 s.
-22(5) and 177; No. 50 of 2016 s.
-19; amended: Gazette 15 Aug 2003 p.
-3688.]
+[Section 7 amended: No. 30 of 2021 s.
+102.]

-8. Limited contracting-out of annual leave conditions
+8. Cashing out of accrued annual leave

 (1) After the completion of any year of service by an employee, the employer and employee may agree that the employee may forgo taking annual leave to which the employee became entitled in relation to that year of service if —